poef/Ariadne-Component-Library/README.md

 Application Framework and Content Management System
 [ http://www.ariadne-cms.org/ ]

+The PHP 5.3 version is very much a work in progress.
+It is by no means complete yet.

 It is designed to make it simpler to do many common web application tasks in a way that is easy to extend and is standards compliant and accessible by default.
 The components are loosely coupled but can be